 - ¼ cup of pitted dates

-Makes an excellent breakfast served with a ½ cup of fresh or thawed berries and a scoop of Greek yogurt!
+This recipe Makes an excellent breakfast served with ½ a cup of fresh or thawed berries and a scoop of Greek yogurt!